toadkicker/toadkicker.com/README.md

 1) CD to the dist/ directory.
 2) Put file in web hosting directory
 3) Load index.html in a browser.
+The way [Sir TBL](https://en.wikipedia.org/wiki/Tim_Berners-Lee) intended.

 ## Contributing

 You can use my site's code however you want.
 Just don't be a total cheater and change the content and call it yours.
 In all the years this site has been up I've never had a pull request, but hey I'll be happy to take one if you want to send one.

 ## Roadmap